GoogleChroma/Blacket-Scripts/README.md

 # Blacket-Scripts
 Some blacket scripts for anyone who wants to use them.
-Made by GoogleChroma with help from Splash88.
+Made by GoogleChroma with and Splash88.